Millennials, Gen Z and The Changing Workforce

 Employer brand and corporate culture stand out as being the most important factors for millennials and Gen Z when choosing an employer.
 88% of millennials said that being part of the right company culture is very important to them, and 67% of candidates stated that they would accept a lower paid position if the company had a very positive online reputation.
 This means that companies need to become better at effectively communicating their brand and mission in a unique and authentic way, such as highlighting any social engagements and work perks (such as flexible working hours and remote working, charity or personal project days, etc.), as well as growth opportunities and the value the position adds to the organisation as a whole, to make candidates feel as though they are part of and actively contributing to something important and worthwhile.
 Effectively communicating the company vision, giving candidates insight into the company culture, and a realistic view of the day-to-day job requirements are crucial for long-term productivity and satisfaction.

-Want a leg up in engaging millennials and Gen Z in the recruitment process?
+Want a leg up in attracting and retaining millennials and Gen Z?
 Get in touch.